truenas/documentation/content/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 * All top-level VDEVs in the pool must use the same basic allocation unit size (`ashift`).
 * The remaining data VDEVs must contain sufficient free space to hold all of the data from the removed VDEV.

-When a RAIDZ data VDEV is present, it is generally not possible to remove a device.
+When a RAIDZ data VDEV is present, removing a device is usually impossible.

 To remove a VDEV from a pool:
 Click **Manage Devices** on the **Topology** widget to open the **Devices** screen.